BriteSnow/cloud-starter/doc/ui.md

 For the application development, all custom components will extend at least `BaseHTMLElement` which provided normalized methods and properties (coming soon) to express the component behavior without re-implementing underlying custom elements lifecycle and its intricacies.

-- `src/web-components/c-base.ts` contains the base class that custom component should inherit from.
+- `mvdom-xp` contains the base class that custom component should inherit from.

   - `BaseHTMLElement` provide a basic class for all Sub Classes to inherit from.
     - Sub Classes implement `init()` to create the innerHTML or appendChild, to set states, and to bind events.
 It is garanteed to be called only once.